-Competitive proposals submitted to the GEOPATHS-IMPACT track will show evidence that all institutional partners are committed to and have been engaged intellectually in the design and execution of the proposed work.
-It is also important that proposals not only include details on the transition that the project would enhance, but also demonstrate that the infrastructure is in place to foster the success of students once they transition to the new academic stage.
-A management plan, a sustainability plan, and a plan for tracking students should be described.
-Proposals seeking funds to support an existing institutional collaboration must clearly demonstrate the effectiveness of current activities being implemented through the partnership and identify the gaps that would be addressed if additional resources were made available.
+Competitive proposals submitted to the GEOPAths:GO track will show evidence that all organizational partners are committed to and have been engaged intellectually in the design and execution of the proposed work.
+It is also important that proposals not only include details on the transition that the project would enhance, but also demonstrate that the proposed learning ecosystem model is also designed to foster the success of students once they transition to the new academic or professional stage.
+Proposals seeking funds to support an existing organizational collaboration must clearly demonstrate the effectiveness of current activities being implemented through the partnership and identify the gaps that would be addressed if additional resources were made available.